Alexander Hore-Ruthven, 1st Earl of Gowrie: Governor-General of Australia

 Gowrie's political skills were tested again after the 1940 election.
 The Coalition lost its majority, leaving the UAP Prime Minister, Robert Menzies, dependent on the votes of independents Alexander Wilson and Arthur Coles to stay in power.
 When the UAP forced Menzies out as leader, it was so bereft of leadership that Country Party leader Arthur Fadden was named Prime Minister, even though the UAP was the senior coalition partner.
 However, Wilson and Coles were so outraged at how Menzies had been treated that they joined Labor in voting against Fadden's budget and brought the government down.
 Gowrie was reluctant to call an election for a Parliament just over a year old, especially given the international situation.
 However, he saw no alternative unless Labor leader John Curtin had enough support to govern.
 Gowrie's therefore summoned the two independents to Yarralumla and made them promise that if he commissioned Curtin as Prime Minister, they would support him and end the instability in government.
 The independents agreed, and Gowrie duly appointed Curtin.
 After some initial uneasiness perhaps inevitable with two such contrasting characters, the vice-regal aristocrat and the tough ALP boss got on well.

 During the Second World War, Gowrie saw it as his duty to support the government, the British Empire, and the troops.
 He supported efforts to encourage the troops, including opening service personnel recreation huts at St Andrew's Cathedral and the Showgrounds for the Church of England National Emergency Fund.
 In 1943, he undertook a four-week tour of inspection of Allied Defence Forces in northern Australia and New Guinea.
 Shortly before undertaking this tour, Gowrie and his wife had learned that their son, Patrick, had been killed in Libya the previous year.

 Gowrie officially opened the Australian War Memorial on 11 November 1941.
+He was appointed colonel of the Welsh Guards, his old regiment, in August 1942.